ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/start/installation/running-as-service.markdown

 {PANEL:Linux}

-To run as a Service on Linux, you need to add the following command to your deamon script:
+To run as a Service on Linux, you need to add the following command to your daemon script:

 {CODE-BLOCK:bash}
 <path/to/ravendb>/Server/Raven.Server --non-interactive